marksherriff/mygamingtree.org/_posts/2020-06-13-episode0-what-is-a-game.md

 ---
 layout: post
 title: Episode 0 - What is a game?
-subtitle: "A game is the voluntary attempt at overcoming unnecessary obstacles." - Bernard Suits
+subtitle: A game is the voluntary attempt at overcoming unnecessary obstacles. - Bernard Suits
 tags: [episode]
 ---